When: April 8, 2014 from 9:30AM – 4:30PM (English) and April 15,

 Where: Computer room N4/17, Stewart Biology bldg., McGill University

 Database management systems (DBMS) provide a very powerful way to organize data, perform complex queries and interact with other tools for graphics, statistical analysis or dynamic web applications.
 MySQL is the most popular free, open-source DBMS and is used by thousands of companies and individuals worldwide.
-This 5 hour workshop, offered in English, will provide a short description of what DBMS can do and how full fledged DBMS such as MySQL or PostgreSQL compare with software like MS Excel or MS Access for storing and querying scientific data.
+This full-day workshop, offered in English, will provide a short description of what DBMS can do and how full fledged DBMS such as MySQL or PostgreSQL compare with software like MS Excel or MS Access for storing and querying scientific data.
 Topics that will be covered during the workshop include:

 - When to (not to) use a DBMS